mariascrs/mariascrs.github.io/_posts/2021-01-23-Trusted-Setup.md

   toc: true
 ---

-Trusted parties are fundamental in seting up secure communication among parties.
+Trusted parties are fundamental in setting up secure communication among parties.
 For instance, a trusted setup is needed when establishing a trusted relationship between users and certain public information in a public-key infrastructure (PKI) for public-key encryption and signature schemes.

 The risk with placing trust on a third party can be seen when they misbehave, causing the security of the scheme to be compromised.
 For example, if the trusted certificate authority of a PKI is corrupted and issues certificates for users without verifying their identities, there is no longer a guarantee on the privacy and authenticity of the communication.